openSUSE/doc-ci/README.rst

   does all the heavy lifting
 * a line to execute the downloaded script in a docker container with openSUSE 42.3
+* If DC-*-all files exist, they will be validated.
+Otherwise, all DC-* files will be validated.

 Enable Travis for Doc Repositories